 - Light a candle to express your wish that all beings be free from suffering; while chanting the mantra Om Mani Pad Me Hum.

 While your valid concerns for your safety, and those you care about, must be taken seriously, fear is not a place that is healthy to dwell in.
 Living from your heart and feeling peaceful does not mean living secluded away in a cave on a mountaintop or being optimistically naïve, ignoring the realities of humanity.
 Through the darkness, we can all do our part to strive to live a peaceful life at our peak potential.
 We all can step into our light.
 As we shine, it will diminish darkness.
 The good news is when you use yoga to connect to your heart field, that conscious choice creates health for yourself and the world.

-Yogis are the most open to learning how to live a heart-centered life, so I hope this Buddhist chant and information help you on your ongoing yoga pilgrimage.
+Yogis are the most open to learning how to live a heart-centred life, so I hope this Buddhist chant and information help you with your ongoing yoga pilgrimage.
 When you shift your energy from your head to your heart, your life – and the lives of those around you – will be enhanced.

 You can visit Stephanie Spence’s website here